You’d be hard-pressed to find many people who openly admit that they cry.

 While not quite being the standout track on this 10-piece record (I would argue “Time” is, and to a lesser extent Money IMO for other obvious annoying reasons – cough most overplayed song in history cough), Great Gig certainly had me crying my eyes out when I first heard it with a good set of audiophile headphones; more specifically Sennheiser’s HD600.

-There was something about Clare Torry belting out absolutely nothing that really just made me weep like an out-of-control baby bro.
+There was something about Clare Torry belting out absolutely nothing that just made me weep like an out-of-control baby bro.

 WAHHH!! *Cries*